01 of 07

 Drip and Dry

-Spoon the curds into a fine-meshed bag (nylon vegetable bags work great for this!) or a double-layer of cheesecloth.
+Spoon the curds into a fine-meshed bag or a double-layer of cheesecloth.
 Suspend the bag over a dripping tray in a cool room or the refrigerator and allow to drain until the skyr is thick.Continue to 7 of 7 below.

 07 of 07

 Skyr will keep for 3 or 4 weeks, covered, in the refrigerator.
-To serve as breakfast or a snack, top with milk, fresh berries, and sugar or honey to taste (warning for the uninitiated: skyr is far more sour than overly-sweetened American yogurts).
+To serve as breakfast or a snack, top with milk, fresh berries, and sugar or honey to taste (be aware: skyr is far sourer than American yogurts).
 Or use it to make tangy and refreshing desserts like frozen strawberry skyr.